tr3ck3r/linklight/exercises/aws/ansible_tower/2-config/README.md

     - ../aws_keys.yml
 ```

-Also remove these lines, as Tower will use the AWS credentials in its place:
+Also remove ALL occurences of these lines, as Tower will use the AWS credentials in its place:

 ```bash
         aws_access_key: "{{ aws_access_key }}"